alexneo2003/playwright-azure-reporter/README.md

 npm install @alex_neo/playwright-azure-reporter
 ```

+## A must read!
+**Since version 1.5.0 reporter allows using configurationIds to publish results for different configurations e.g. different browsers**
+**Necessarily defining `testRun.configurationIds` or/and `testPointMapper` function in reporter config, otherwise reporter will be publishing results for all configurations**

 ## Usage

 You must register an ID already existing test cases from Azure DevOps before running tests.